• Skip to primary navigation

 Get Help Now

-In some cerebral palsy cases, the U.S. National Institutes of Health reports that children in high-income countries are diagnosed with cerebral palsy between 12 to 24 months of age.
+The U.S. National Institutes of Health reports that children in high-income countries are usually diagnosed with cerebral palsy between 12 and 24 months of age.
 Children in lower-income countries may not get diagnosed until five years of age.[1]

 Symptoms of Cerebral Palsy in Toddlers